opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

 }
 ```
 #### Searching in other languages
-Since the embedding was done using a multilingual embedding model, we can search in any of the languages supported by said model.
+Because the embedding was performed using a multilingual embedding model, you can search in any of the languages supported by the model.
-As an example, this includes Hebrew that is not supported out-of-the-box in OpenSearch:
+As an example, this includes Hebrew, which is not supported out-of-the-box in OpenSearch:
 ```json
 GET /cohere_multilingual_english_catalog/_search
 {